A Unified Framework for Estimation of High-dimensional Conditional Factor Models: Introduction

 \section{Introduction}

-A central question in empirical asset pricing is why different assets earn different average returns.
-Conditional factor models provide a general framework of utilizing conditional information in tackling the question \citep*{Gagliardinietal_EstimationConditionalFactor_2019}.
-This paper studies the following high-dimensional conditional factor model
+In empirical asset pricing, a central question revolves around understanding why different assets yield varying average returns.
+Conditional factor models offer a comprehensive framework for integrating conditional information to address this inquiry \citep{Gagliardinietal_Timevarying_2016, Gagliardinietal_EstimationConditionalFactor_2019}.
+This paper delves into the investigation of a high-dimensional conditional factor model defined as follows:

-where $y_{it}$ is the excess return of asset $i$ in time period $t$, $f_{t}$ is a $K\times 1$ vector of \textit{unobserved latent} factors, $\alpha_{it}$ is a pricing error, $\beta_{it}$ a $K\times 1$ vector of risk exposures, $\varepsilon_{it}$ is an error term, $x_{it}$ is a $p\times 1$ vector of pre-specified explanatory variables known at the beginning of time period $t$ (for example, constant, sieve transformations of asset's characteristics, sieve transformations of macro state variables, and their interactions), and $a_i$ and $B_i$ are unknown $p\times1$ vector and $p\times K$ matrix of coefficients.
-The model captures time-variation in the risk exposures and the pricing error through their association with $x_{it}$.
-Meanwhile, it allows for distinguishing between risk and mispricing explanations of the role of $x_{it}$ in predicting asset returns.
-In addition, since $K$ can be much smaller than $p$, the model enables us to summarize the information in a large dimension of $x_{it}$ into a small number of factors, that is, tame the ``factor zoo'' \citep{Cochrane_Presidential_2011}.
-However, estimating the model has at least two challenges: (i) the factors $f_t$ are unknown/unobservable; (ii) the dimension of the unknown parameters $\{a_i,B_i,f_t\}_{i\leq N, t\leq T}$ is high.
+Here, $y_{it}$ denotes the excess return of asset $i$ in time period $t$, $f_{t}$ represents a $K\times 1$ vector of \textit{unobserved latent} factors, $\alpha_{it}$ characterizes a pricing error, $\beta_{it}$ denotes a $K\times 1$ vector of risk exposures, $\varepsilon_{it}$ stands for an error term, $x_{it}$ is a $p\times 1$ vector of pre-specified explanatory variables known at the beginning of time period $t$ (such as constants, sieve transformations of asset characteristics, sieve transformations of macro state variables, and their interactions), and $a_i$ and $B_i$ are $p\times1$ vector and $p\times K$ matrix of unknown coefficients, respectively.
+This model captures time-variation in the risk exposures (i.e., $B_i^{\prime} x_{it}$) and the pricing error (i.e., $a_i^{\prime} x_{it}$) through their associations with $x_{it}$, while also allowing for the distinction between ``risk'' and ``mispricing'' explanations regarding the role of $x_{it}$ in predicting returns, thereby contributing to resolving the ongoing ``characteristics versus covariance'' debate \citep{DanielTitman_Characteristics_1997}.
+Moreover, given that $K$ can be significantly smaller than $p$, the model facilitates the condensation of information from a large dimension of $x_{it}$ into a smaller number of factors, thereby mitigating the so-called ``factor zoo'' that proliferate in the literature \citep{Cochrane_Presidential_2011}.
+However, the estimation of the model encounters at least two challenges: i) $\{f_t\}_{t\leq T}$ are unknown and unobservable; ii) the dimension of the unknown parameters $\{a_i\}_{i\leq N}$, $\{B_i\}_{i\leq N}$, and $\{f_t\}_{t\leq T}$ is high.